How to Know Headless Commerce is for You: a Guide for Retailers

 The e-commerce sector as a whole boomed in 2020 with a large proportion of sales projected to shift permanently from offline to online.

-Between September 2019 and September 2020, the number of people who said they regularly or exclusively purchased everyday items online grew .
-Additionally, the volume of purchases among infrequent e-commerce users, those who made less than 25% of purchases online prior to the pandemic, increased in a year as well.
+Between September 2019 and September 2020, the number of people who said they regularly or exclusively purchased everyday items online grew by 133%.
+Additionally, the volume of purchases among infrequent e-commerce users, those who made less than 25% of purchases online prior to the pandemic, increased by 343% in a year as well.

 Furthermore, nearly every channel is now a customer shopping avenue — website, mobile app, social media, in-store self-service kiosks, and unattended retail solutions.
 Ensuring a consistent experience across all these touchpoints is a tough job for legacy monolith systems.